 There are different brewing methods for cold brew coffee, immersion and drip:

 The difference between cold brew and iced coffee

 As we’ve said, the main difference is the heat.
 Iced coffee is traditional hot brewed coffee that is then cooled and served over ice.
-Whereas Cold brew coffee is made with cold water and steeped for a long time to garner a rich flavour.
-They may sound essentially the same, but the end flavour of both is markedly different.
+Whereas Cold brew coffee is made with cold water and steeped for a long time to garner a rich flavor.
+They may sound essentially the same, but the end flavor of both is markedly different.

-With regular hot coffee, the hotter temperature of the water instantly reacts with the grounds and extracts the specific bean’s set of flavours.
+With regular hot coffee, the hotter temperature of the water instantly reacts with the grounds and extracts the specific bean’s set of flavors.
 At a scientific level, the heated water molecules give the coffee molecules energy and increase their interactions.
-This causes the coffee compounds to be dissolved faster, giving you your favorite bitter coffee flavour.
+This causes the coffee compounds to be dissolved faster, giving you your favorite bitter coffee flavor.

-This interaction doesn’t happen as fast with cold brew due to the temperature – it can take up to 24hours to extract similar flavours.
+This interaction doesn’t happen as fast with cold brew due to the temperature – it can take up to 24hours to extract similar flavors.
 This low and slow method is like a waltz instead of the hot coffee salsa – it’s a gentler extraction that gives the molecules time to develop the sugars in the coffee.
-The result is a more caramelized beverage with all the caffeine and flavour you expect.
+The result is a more caramelized beverage with all the caffeine from coffee and the flavor you expect.